-I am currently a Senior Lecturer in Cultural Heritage Management at the University of York (see more about this here), but I’ve long been interested in the relationship between media and knowledge-making in archaeology, particularly the capacity for different types of media (digital, visual, audio, filmic, exhibitionary, etc.) to create, elaborate and disrupt the archaeological discipline.
+I am currently Director of Research and Engagement at MOLA (Museum of London Archaeology), and previously Senior Lecturer in Cultural Heritage Management at the University of York (see more about these posts here), but I’ve long been interested in the relationship between media and knowledge-making in archaeology, particularly the capacity for different types of media (digital, visual, audio, filmic, exhibitionary, etc.) to create, elaborate and disrupt the archaeological discipline.

 Prior to taking up my Lectureship, my PhD research focused on the entanglements of images in the formalisation of the earliest academic departments of archaeology in the UK during the first half of the 20th century.